smiled0g/eos-local/README.md

 ## Why build this library?

-Running EOS in docker makes it very convenient for developers to spin up local EOS test environments.
-Still, there's no convenient way to run the docker containers within Node.js environment.
 I build this while having [my jouney into EOS ecosystem](https://github.com/smiled0g/eos-experiments).
+While running EOS in docker makes it very convenient for developers to spin up local EOS test environments, there's no convenient way to run the docker containers within Node.js environment.
+The library offers a simple way to do exactly that with Node.js.
+Via `npx` interface, it also functions as CLI tool for folks who don't want to deal with docker.

 ## Dependencies

-You need [Docker](https://www.docker.com/get-docker).
-Yep, that's it.
+You need [Docker](https://www.docker.com/get-docker) and [Node.js v8+](https://nodejs.org/en/).
 The library is smart enough to pull the latest version of `eosio/eos-dev:latest` docker image for you if you don't already have it.

 ## Node.js Installation